3 Huge P2P Lending Mistakes You’re Making Now

 At the risk of sounding like Donald Trump: “many people say” that they weren't aware that they would wait quite a while to get their money back when loans go bad.

 Only, unlike Donald Trump, I'm telling the truth.
-Many people have told us this.
+Many people really have told us this.

-There are some kinds of lending, for example lending against assets like cars and boats, and a lot of business lending, where loans in a new batch start to go bad quite early and this pattern continues for a year or more.
+There are some kinds of lending, for example lending against assets like cars and boats, and a lot of business lending, where the loans that are going to go bad tend to start doing so quite early in the life of those loans.

 The risk of that should be built into the interest rate, if the P2P lending site is doing its job right, but it should also be taking steps to recover bad debts as swiftly as possible.